-Diya making and Pottery profession had been more of artistic expression and personalized utility aids to the ancient Indian societies, rather than the business modes, as they have emerged into lately.
+Diya makers and Potters had been more of artistic expression and personalized utility aids to the ancient Indian societies, rather than the business modes, as they have emerged into lately.

 Although, the pottery industry in Uttar Pradesh comprises 600 units altogether, out of which 570 are working actively.
 Furthermore, the working units are divided into Independent units, Semi-independent units as well as Dependent units.

 India along with several other developing countries of Asia is considered as one of the first Asian countries to manufacture as well as export products of pottery.
-The important markets for pottery products are USA, Mexico, Hong Kong, Japan, Germany, Italy and France.
-However, the share of global market of India in pottery products is believed to be less than 1%.
-The important suppliers list includes China, UK, Japan and USA.
+The important markets for pottery products are the USA, Mexico, Hong Kong, Japan, Germany, Italy, and France.
+However, the share of the global market of India in pottery products is believed to be less than 1%.
+The important supplier’s list includes China, UK, Japan, and the USA. – Content Source

 I hope the Potters don’t just remain a social talk for Diwali.
 We are asked to address this issue throughout the span of time, inconsistency until we reach some considerably satisfactory solution.

 “Buying more diyas on diwali and statues on dussehra shows the real concerns of humanity for each other. but we must have to accept the transitory nature of such acts of kindness, and keeping them along, ground some fundamental solutions.”